reszz/reszz/README.md

-- 👋 Hi, I’m @reszz
+- 👋 Hi, I’m Salira Restu Gusti
-- 👀 I’m interested in web design, cyber security, and data science,
+- 👀 I’m interested in web design, DevOps,
-- 🌱 I’m currently learning web design and java
+- 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me instagram @salirares

 <!---
 reszz/reszz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.